genesiscommunitysuccess/docs/versioned_docs/version-previous/01_getting-started/09_server_training/02_ssdt-day2.md

 Now you need to reload the gradle project, and run [build and deploy](../../../getting-started/developer-training/training-content-day1/#5-the-build-and-deploy-process) tasks to verify that the new process works as expected.

-If everything went correctly, you were supposed to see a new process called `GENESIS_NOTIFY` in the mon tab.
+If everything works, you will see a new process called **GENESIS_NOTIFY** in the **mon** tab.

 :::tip
-if you are building using the `genesisInstall` command with the `--compactProcesses` option, the *GENESIS_NOTIFY* process will be running under *GENESIS_COMPACT_PROCESS*.
+if you build using the `genesisInstall` command with the `--compactProcesses` option, the *GENESIS_NOTIFY* process will be running under **GENESIS_COMPACT_PROCESS**.
 :::

 ### Set up GENESIS_NOTIFY

-First we need to create the gateway.
-To do that, create a new file called **genesis-notify.kts** under your **server/jvm/alpha-site-specific/src/main/resources/scripts/** and add the following information.
+First, we need to create the gateway.
+To do that, create a new file called **genesis-notify.kts** under your **server/jvm/alpha-site-specific/src/main/resources/scripts/** and add the following information, including the details of the the SMTP server you are using.

 ```kotlin
 notify {